gnosischain/documentation/docs/bridges/tokenbridge/xdai-bridge.md

 #### Architecture

-Phase 1: Only the [bridge contract upgrade](../governance/decisions.md#upgrade-xdai-bridge-to-support-investing-in-sdai-vault) on Ethereum ✅

-Phase 2: The rest of the components (includ.
-Gnosis Chain). ✅

 ![](../../../static/img/bridges/xdaibridge/DSRonGnosis.png)

 #### Ethereum

-A new implementation upgrade in xDAIForeignBridge contract: [SavingsDAI Connector](https://github.com/Luigy-Lemon/tokenbridge-contracts/blob/DSR/contracts/upgradeable_contracts/erc20_to_native/SavingsDaiConnector.sol) is added as a dependency in the contract.
-Compare to the old implementation of the [Compound Connector](https://github.com/Luigy-Lemon/tokenbridge-contracts/blob/DSR/contracts/upgradeable_contracts/erc20_to_native/CompoundConnector.sol), the [payInterest](https://github.com/Luigy-Lemon/tokenbridge-contracts/blob/DSR/contracts/upgradeable_contracts/erc20_to_native/InterestConnector.sol#L138-L156) function in SavingsDai Connector is used to transfer interest received from vault to receiver address on Gnosis Chain rather than to receiver address on Ethereum.
+A new implementation upgrade in xDAIForeignBridge contract: [SavingsDAI Connector](https://github.com/gnosischain/tokenbridge-contracts/blob/xdaibridge-upgrade-sdai/contracts/upgradeable_contracts/erc20_to_native/SavingsDaiConnector.sol) is added as a dependency in the contract.
+Compare to the old implementation of the [Compound Connector](https://github.com/gnosischain/tokenbridge-contracts/blob/master/contracts/upgradeable_contracts/erc20_to_native/CompoundConnector.sol), the [payInterest](https://github.com/gnosischain/tokenbridge-contracts/blob/xdaibridge-upgrade-sdai/contracts/upgradeable_contracts/erc20_to_native/InterestConnector.sol#L138-L148) function in SavingsDai Connector is used to transfer interest received from vault to receiver address on Gnosis Chain rather than to receiver address on Ethereum.

-[sDAI](https://github.com/Luigy-Lemon/tokenbridge-contracts/blob/DSR/contracts/interfaces/ISavingsDai.sol) is deployed on Ethereum.
+[sDAI](https://github.com/gnosischain/tokenbridge-contracts/blob/xdaibridge-upgrade-sdai/contracts/interfaces/ISavingsDai.sol) is deployed on Ethereum.
 Any future DAI deposited to the Bridge will be wrapped into sDAI, with caveat that it will always keep the buffer of the minimumCashThreshold when investing.

 **minimumCashThreshold:** This value determines what is the recommended amount of DAI that should be held in the bridge at all times, in order to create a buffer for withdrawals without added operations and thus lower gas costs.